 As reference target one can use Kodak gray cards, as they are quasi-Lambertian reflectors for the visible light, are of constant quality and are worldwide available (Kodak R27, Ref 1527795).
 Nevertheless, note that the Kodak gray cards are optimized for visible light, and not for the 850 nm wave length at which we are operating.
 Table 7.2 gives a comparison between reflectivity coefficient of Kodak paper for the visible and the infrared (850 nm) domain.

 For visible light (as indicated by Kodak) For infrared light

 Bright 90% 107.1%

 Dark 18% 32.9%

-Table 7.2: Reflectivity coefficient of Kodak gray cards at 90° incidence the measurements.
-The noise introduced due to movement is random noise at the edges of the object moved.
+Table 7.2: Reflectivity coefficient of Kodak gray cards at 90° incidence

 7.4 Movement Artifacts